-Remember your second appointment
+Remember your next appointment

-It is important that you receive two doses of Comirnaty (Pfizer), at least three weeks apart.
+It is important that you receive two doses of the Pfizer COVID-19 vaccine for your primary course.
+These doses are generally given 3-6 weeks apart, but longer intervals may be recommended in special circumstances.
 The second dose is likely to prolong the duration of protection against COVID-19.